 I am a huge supporter of using art in therapy to facilitate communication and growth especially in self-esteem and social communication, thus promoting secure attachments, a sense of self and an inner resilience that can positively impact the rest of the clients life.

 It takes a huge amount of courage to begin a therapeutic journey.
 I wish you all the best in yours.

 Due to the nature of the education settings have previously worked in, and the number of Special Educational Needs students I have supported over the years, the ability to differentiate the session is of paramount importance and something I can also achieve with ease.

 I hold a Level Four Therapeutic Counselling Diploma and I am Working towards my level five in Independent Practice.
-I am BACP Accredited.
+I am BACP affiliated.

 I pride myself in working in a highly professional and discreet manner and hold all necessary qualifications, insurance and ethical framework affiliation.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.